Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

+SCAB and functional data analysis (FDA,~\cite{hsing2015theoretical}) are two areas in statistics and machine learning that, at~first glance, may seem distinct due to their differing primary objectives and contexts.
+However, there exists a profound connection between them, primarily through the lens of function estimation and analysis over continuous domains~\cite{shi2011gaussian,zhang2023growing}.

-In FDA, it deals with statistical analysis where the primary data units are functions or curves rather than scalar or vector observations.
-The data are assumed to be realizations of random functions defined over a continuous domain \( \mathcal{T} \) (e.g., time, space).
-The goal in FDA is to analyze these functional observations to understand underlying patterns, make predictions, or perform classifications.
+In SCAB, an~agent sequentially selects actions from a continuous action space \( \mathcal{X} \subset \mathbb{R}^d \) as a decision-making problem.
+At~each time \( t \), the~agent selects an action \( x_t \in \mathcal{X} \) and observes where \( f: \mathcal{X} \rightarrow \mathbb{R} \) is an unknown reward function, and~\( \epsilon_t \) represents random noise.
+In contrast, in~FDA, it deals with statistical analysis where the primary data units are functions or curves rather than scalar or vector observations.
+The~data are assumed to be realizations of random functions defined over a continuous domain \( \mathcal{T} \) (e.g., time, space).
+The~goal in FDA is to analyze these functional observations to understand underlying patterns, make predictions, or~perform~classifications.

-The connection between SCAB and FDA is evident as both focus on learning and analyzing functions over continuous domains.
+The connection between SCAB and FDA is evident as both focus on learning and analyzing functions over continuous~domains.